josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🕊️_War_Or_Peace/🧿_warrantless_surveillance_and_risk_management_logic.md

 ## ✨ Grounding Principles

->Be calm when the unthinkable arrives.
+> Be calm when the unthinkable arrives.
->Modern tyranny is terror management.
+> Modern tyranny is terror management.
->When the terrorist attack comes,
+> When the terrorist attack comes,
->remember that authoritarians exploit such events in order to consolidate power.
+> remember that authoritarians exploit such events in order to consolidate power.
->Do not fall for it.
+> Do not fall for it.
 >
->*Timothy Snyder, Twenty Lessons for Fighting Tyranny*
+> *Timothy Snyder, Twenty Lessons for Fighting Tyranny*

 Look in-house.
-We cannot lecture others if ours is out of sorts.
+We cannot lecture others if our own systems are out of sorts.

-Power-grabs are typically bipartisan and are indicators of a system which is lacking balance and respect; the fix does not lie in partisan scapegoating, but in stripping out the discordant rot at the centre of the beaurocratic machine.
+Power-grabs are typically bipartisan and signal a system lacking balance and respect; the solution does not lie in partisan scapegoating, but in stripping out the discordant rot at the centre of the bureaucratic machine.

 Machines ought to assist humanity, not suppress or quell it.